fclaerho/urest/README.md

        * `NoSuchResource` on missing resource
        * `LockedError` on resource in use

-Any other raised exception will be handled as a generic server error.
+Any other exception will be handled as a generic server error.

 ### FILTERING